dkunin9/mvc-plantquizapp/README.md

 ## App Features

-* Authentication
+* Authorization
 * Guess the plant by image
-* Check your score
+* Check your score, compare with previous
 * Restart the quiz